ZTE launches Intel-based smartphone

-BERLIN Chinese group ZTE (000063.SZ), the world's fourth-largest mobile phone maker, unveiled its first smartphone model using Intel (INTC.O) processors, marking an important break into a top-tier handset maker by the U.S.-based group.
+BERLIN Chinese group ZTE, the world's fourth-largest mobile phone maker, unveiled its first smartphone model using Intel processors, marking an important break into a top-tier handset maker by the U.S.-based group.

 ZTE said on Thursday its Grand X IN model, which will go on sale in Europe next month, will mark the start of a wider portfolio of Intel-based products.